 No child should be dropped off at the school building before 8:30 a.m.
-(The exception is the student who has been pre-registered for morning care.
+(The exception is the student who is attending morning care.
 In this case, parents will park and walk the child to the glass doors.
 Buzz the school office and school personnel will come to the door to greet the child and escort them to class accordingly).